NixOS/rfcs/rfcs/0000-nixpkgs-ifd.md

   2. Build `allImportedDerivations`, and copy its closure to the evaluation machine.

-  3. Evaluate Nixpkgs with `enableIFD = true`, with the closure added to the eval paths whitelist, and with IFD partially "allowed, but with `-j0`".
+  3. Evaluate Nixpkgs with `enableImportFromDerivation = true`, with the closure added to the eval paths whitelist, and with IFD partially "allowed, but with `-j0`".
      What this means is no building can happen at eval time, but we can import derivations that are already built.

 # Examples and Interactions